ProseMirror/website/markdown/guide/intro.md

 ## My first editor

-The lego pieces fit together like this to create a very minimal
+The Lego pieces fit together like this to create a very minimal
 editor:

 ```javascript